 This bread is perfect for breakfast!
 I toast it and spread it with walnut butter, keto hazelnut spread, or sweet butter.
 It's also excellent with soft-boiled eggs.

-For lunch, I use it to make avocado toast, a Swiss-and-ham sandwich, or a cream cheese and smoked salmon sandwich.
+For lunch, I use it to make a Swiss-and-ham sandwich or a cream cheese and smoked salmon sandwich.
+Sometimes, I spread it with salmon salad, tuna salad, pimento cheese, or cream cheese dip.

-Sometimes, I use this bread to make keto grilled cheese.
+I also use this bread to make keto grilled cheese.
 It truly is a versatile keto bread that goes with any topping you like!

 Storing Leftovers